 If you’re hungry and want to try everything, go for the Royal Rumble (S$5.90 or about $4.29).
 This filling dish included rice, sambal, fried chicken, fried egg, fried anchovies, otak-otak, and sliced cucumbers.

-The most important component of any nasi lemak dish is the rice.
-What made the nasi lemak at Selera Rasa stand out from the rest was the basmati rice.
-Basmati is a more expensive and higher quality type of rice with long, slender grains.
-Other places tend to use a less expensive variety such as jasmine.
+The most crucial component of any nasi lemak dish is the rice.
+The basmati rice made the nasi lemak at Selera Rasa stand out.
+Basmati is a more expensive and higher-quality type of rice with long, slender grains.
+Other places tend to use a less expensive variety, such as jasmine.

-To prepare the rice, pandan leaves, a type of palm tree common in Southeast Asia, along with lemongrass, were added to the pot.
-The pandan leaves added a unique herbal fragrance to the rice while the lemongrass added a citrusy flavor.
-The backbone of the dish, coconut milk, was added just before adding the rice.
-The rice was then cooked for 30 minutes and stirred for another 10 minutes until fluffy.
+To prepare the rice, pandan leaves, a type of palm tree common in Southeast Asia, and lemongrass were added to the pot.
+The pandan leaves added a unique herbal fragrance to the rice, while the lemongrass added a citrusy flavor.

 I couldn’t believe how fluffy and light the rice was.
-It was cooked perfectly.
-Each grain of rice was unbelievably fragrant after being infused with sweetness from coconut milk and aromatics of the pandan leaves and lemongrass.
+It was perfect.
+Each grain was unbelievably fragrant after being infused with sweetness from coconut milk and the aromatics of pandan leaves and lemongrass.

-In Indonesia, nasi lemak is usually served with fish.
-In Malaysia, chicken is more common.
-With Singapore located between both countries, Selera Rasa decided to offer fish and chicken.
+In Indonesia, nasi lemak is usually served with fish, while in Malaysia, chicken is more common.
+Since Singapore is located between both countries, Selera Rasa decided to offer both.

-I didn’t think I would enjoy the fried anchovies, or ikan bilis, but these things were great.
-They were extremely crispy and crunchy on the outside after being lightly fried.
-Even though they were fried, and salted, you could taste all the delicious fresh flavors of the fish.
+I didn’t think I would enjoy the fried anchovies or ikan bilis, but these were great.
+After being lightly fried, they were extremely crispy and crunchy on the outside.
+Even though they were fried and salted, you could taste all the delicious fresh flavors of the fish.

 Underneath the fried anchovies was a larger piece of fried fish.
-I’m not sure what type it was.
+I don’t know what type it was.
 This fish wasn’t as crunchy as the anchovies and had a lot of bones.
 It wasn’t my favorite.

 Wrapped inside a grilled banana leaf was a fish cake known as otak-otak.
 The fish cake was soft and moist with the texture of custard.
-The salty fish had a wonderful smoky fragrance after being charred in the banana leaf.
-I could also taste some sweetness, probably from the coconut milk, along with with spiciness.
+After being charred in the banana leaf, the salty fish had a wonderful smoky fragrance and a hint of spiciness.
+I could also taste some sweetness from the coconut milk.

 Conclusion

-There is a reason why Selera Rasa Nasi Lemak is a household name in Singapore.
-It’s because they serve the best nasi lemak in the city.
-It’s why you will find a long queue from the moment they open until they close.
+There is a reason Selera Rasa Nasi Lemak at Adam Road Food Centre is a household name in Singapore.
+It serves the best nasi lemak in the city, and as a result, there is a long queue from when they open until they close.

 If you want to sample a little of everything, I recommend the Royal Rumble.
-Not only was it filling and affordable, but it was delicious.
-What stood out was the fragrant rice, crispy moist chicken, spicy sambal, crunchy anchovies, and moist otak-otak.
+Not only was it filling and affordable, but it was also delicious.
+What stood out were the fragrant rice, crispy, moist chicken, spicy sambal, crunchy anchovies, and moist otak-otak.

-If I lived in Singapore, I could see myself eating nasi lemak everyday for breakfast.
+If I lived in Singapore, I could see myself eating nasi lemak daily for breakfast.

 Pros